 - A. As an integral part of the Ambridge Area School District Alcohol and Other Drugs Prevention Program, these guidelines represent one component in a district-wide effort to respond effectively to any health-endangering substances, which may include, drugs, mood-altering substances, and/or alcohol-related situations that may occur at school-sponsored activities.
-These guidelines are intended to provide a consistent disciplinary means to respond to any health-endangering substances, which may include drugs, mood-altering substances, and/or alcohol-related events. - B. The Ambridge Area School District will take all steps necessary to provide a safe and healthy environment for students with due consideration for their legal rights and responsibilities. - C. The procedures for health endangering compounds, alcohol, other drug possessions, and/or use by students of the Ambridge Area School District are provided on the following pages of the booklet - D. The Board reserves the right to use any extraordinary measures deemed necessary to control substance abuse even if the circumstances are not provided for specifically in any rule or regulation enumerated herein.
+These guidelines are intended to provide a consistent disciplinary means to respond to any health-endangering substances, which may include drugs, mood-altering substances, and/or alcohol-related events. - B. The Ambridge Area School District will take all steps necessary to provide a safe and healthy environment for students with due consideration for their legal rights and responsibilities.
+The Student Assistant Program will be utilized.

+C. The Board reserves the right to use any extraordinary measures deemed necessary to control substance abuse even if the circumstances are not provided for specifically in any rule or regulation enumerated herein.